-- · AARTS transcript
+- AARTS transcript

 - DD Form 295

 - DD Form 214

 - Certificates of completion

 Credit is awarded based on students' majors and recommendations of the American Council on Education (ACE) as outlined in the Guide to the Evaluation of Educational Experiences in the Armed Services if the College has equivalent courses.
-Recommendations for awarding credit are made by the Assistant Dean of Student Affairs and approved by Dean of Instructional Affairs.
-The College will accept up to 32 semester hours of college credits based on ACE Guide recommendations.
+Recommendations for awarding credit are made by the Assistant Dean of Student Affairs and approved by the Dean of Instructional Affairs.